5 Tips for Outdoor Grilling Safety

 - Apply a light soap and water solution to the hose using a brush or spray bottle.

 - Turn the propane tank on.
 If there is a leak, the propane will release bubbles around the hose.
 If there are no bubbles, your grill is safe to use.

 Never leave the grill unattended.
-It’s tempting to step away in conversation, but fires can ignite and spread in seconds.
+It’s tempting to step away, but fires can ignite and spread in seconds.
 If you need to step away, switch off with another adult.
 The smell of food can be luring for pets and children alike, so establish a three-foot safety zone for the whole family to follow.

 Clean your grill properly.
 While cooking, keep your grill clean by removing grease or fat build-up.
 After you cook, turn off and disconnect the propane tank.
 Give the grates an extra good scrub with your brush.
 Every grill operates slightly differently, so refer to your manual for any specific instructions.